0nK3t4m1n3/0nK3t4m1n3/README.md

   </a>
 </p>

-hhhh

-ALSO MINORS DNI record shetwt 11 D
+ALSO MINORS DNI record shetwt 11 D.

 Please ask me to take inspiration from my ponies YES.
 THIS INCLUDES MY COLOURING STYLE. through whispers!